Concentrates Guide

 Distillate

 90-99% THCPure cannabinoid oil, often re-introduced terpenes.
-Common in vape carts but lacks full-spectrum benefits.
+Common in vape carts.

 Best for: Vaping, edibles, dabbing